mystry-coder/CODSOFT/README.md

 Tasks Completed:

 To-Do List Description: A command-line application in Python that allows adding, deleting, viewing, updating, and efficiently tracking tasks.
-File: TO-DO LIST.py
+File: todolist.py

 Calculator Description: Basic calculator functionality with arithmetic operations.
-File: CALCULATOR.py
+File: calculator.py

 Password Generator Description: It generates strong and random passwords based on user preferences.
 In this program, a user can determine the length of the password and generate a random, strong password.
-File: PASSWORD GENERATOR.py
+File: passwordgenerate.py

 Rock-Paper-Scissors Game Description: A classic game of rock, paper, scissors against the computer.
 Here, the score of the user and computer will also be calculated.
-File: Rock-Paper-Scissors Game.py
+File: rockgame.py

 Contact Book Description: A command-line application that allows adding, deleting, viewing, updating, and efficiently searching contacts.
-File: Contact Book.py
+File: contact.py

 Repository Structure: TO-DO LIST.py: Contains files related to the To-Do List task.
 CALCULATOR.py: Contains files related to the Calculator task.
 Password Generator: This file contains files related to the Password Generator task.
 Rock-Paper-Scissors Games: Contains files related to the Rock-Paper-Scissors Game task.
 Contact Book.py contains files related to the Contact Book task.